 Being a more residential area, there are fewer hotels to be found here than in the more touristy locations.
 Mostly they are concentrated along the eastern edge of Portobello, close to Iveagh Gardens.

 Being further out of the city center, and less in demand with tourists, the prices for accommodation here are very reasonable.
 If you are looking for affordable accommodation in a more upmarket area, this is a great place to look.

-Stay In Portobello If you want to stay in a more laid-back area with a residential vibe; you are looking for a less touristy area that is still within a short walk of the city center.
+Stay In Portobello If you want to stay in a more laid-back area with a residential vibe; you are looking for a less touristy area that is still within a short walk of the city center; you want safe area;

-Best places to stay in Dublin in Portobello:🔍FIND BEST HOTELS IN PORTOBELLO
+Best places to stay in Dublin in Portobello:🔍FIND MORE HOTELS IN PORTOBELLO

 Previously one of Dublin’s underdeveloped areas, the Phibsborough neighborhood (also known as Phibsboro) has been undergoing a transformation in recent years.
 Elevated from its neglected roots, this is now one of the coolest areas in the city.

 If you are looking for Dublin’s hipster crowd, this is where you will find them.
 Responsible for much of the area’s renovation, you can feel the hipster influence in the many cozy coffee shops and vintage boutiques throughout the area.

 One of the neatest quirks of Phibsborough’s regeneration lies in how much of its gritty past remains.
 You will find lots of cafes, pubs, restaurants, and bars proudly housed in abandoned buildings, converted just enough to meet safety regulations whilst preserving the dilapidated edge.

 If you love spotting street art, then you will have a great time in Phibsborough.
 Like many areas with rougher pasts, the streets here are often full of murals.
 You might have to sift through a fair few scribbled tags, but you are sure to spot a masterpiece or two on a walk about Phibsborough.